planetx-vfx/tk-multi-environment/.github/README_prepend.md

-tk-multi-environment is a Shotgun Toolkit app that allows you to add some logic to the startup process of the engine.
-At default, the app sets the frame range to the frame range found in the configuration.
-If one can't be found it will default to 1001-1240.
-This and other things can be configured through your Shotgun configuration.
+tk-multi-environment is a ShotGrid Toolkit app that allows you to add environment values to your engine based on ShotGrid fields and templates from the current context.

 ## Environment variables

 - `SG_PROJECT_NAME`: Project name
 - `SG_PROJECT_ROOT`: Project file root
 - `SG_USER_NAME`: Current username